-Bristol, the sprawling mass of concrete that ping-pongs between structures of surging architectural modernism and the dated, picturesque buildings that hark back to a fore-gone era, houses a variable colour wheel of esoteric culture consisting of art and music which makes the city, that presents itself like an upstate Exeter within a degenerate London, a more than exciting place to be in.
-The city’s pedigree for music is certainly made evident by those who populate it, with Howling Owl Records and the newly relocated South West DIY label Art Is Hard both calling the graffiti stained walls of the metropolis home.
-With that in mind, Bristol today flies its flag of being a motherland for DIY music as it showcases its native festival that is Simple Things.
+Bristol, the sprawling mass of concrete that ping-pongs between structures of surging architectural modernism and the dated, picturesque buildings of a fore-gone era, houses a variable colour wheel of esoteric culture.
+The city’s pedigree for music is certainly made evident by those who populate it; with Howling Owl Records and the newly relocated South West DIY label Art Is Hard, both calling the graffiti stained walls of the metropolis home.
+With that in mind, Bristol today flies its flag for DIY music proudly, as it showcases its native festival that is Simple Things.

-The journey into the event, which occurs across 6 different venues and plays host to over 90 acts, starts humbly at The Cabin, a pub-come-venue located in the centre, and a launch pad for many of the gruffer and lo-fi acts playing today.
-As we stumble in through its doors after being disorientatingly lost due to rubbish service from Google maps and a slightly ambiguous map provided in the event booklet, we make it just in time to see Something Anorak pack down.
-Despite this setback (of missing what we can only imagine was a great performance), the quick turn around time on stage means we’re soon hearing the dulcet tones and brooding swagger of Mirel Wagner.
+The journey into the event, which occurs across 6 different venues and plays host to over 90 acts, starts humbly at The Cabin; a pub-cum-venue located in the city centre, and a launch pad for many of the gruffer and lo-fi acts playing today.
+As we stumble in through its doors after being disorientatingly lost due to rubbish service from Google maps and a slightly ambiguous Simple Things event booklet, we make it just in time to see Something Anorak pack down.
+Despite this setback of missing of what we can only imagined as a great performance, the quick turn around time on stage means we’re soon hearing the dulcet tones and brooding swagger of Mirel Wagner.

-Sticking with The Cabin stage, we’re soon greeted with the twee figure of Jake May setting up drums as Grubs descend on stage to play their heady cacophony of gritty and raw Pop-Punk with a wholly DIY exterior.
+Sticking with The Cabin stage, we’re soon greeted by the twee figure of Jake May setting up drums as Grubs descend on stage.
 The set is a clamorous event of two-minute jaunts of raucous melodic thrashes which receive more than a welcome response from the gig goers.
 ‘Gym Shame’ clatters on endearingly as the proficient drumming from Jake is supported by Owen Williams ragged and bruised riffage, as does ‘Dec.
-15′, which gives opportunity for Roxy Brennan’s vocal to fully let rip come the end of the song in an all out climatic and unhinged flurry of melody.
-It’s a scrappy set which reveals the slight naivety of a newly formed and fresh-faced band still finding their feet, but the array of music on offer made for any quirk in their set (out of tune guitars, guitar straps falling off) an endearing quality rather than an off-putting one.
+15′, which gives opportunity for Roxy Brennan’s vocal to fully let rip come the end of the song in a climatic and unhinged flurry of melody.
+It’s a scrappy set which reveals the slight naivety of a newly formed and fresh-faced band still finding their feet, but the array of music on offer made for any quirk in their set – out of tune guitars, guitar straps falling off – an endearing quality rather than an off-putting one.
 A highlight from the day assuredly.

 It was time now to move away from the cosy alcove of The Cabin and head over to Colston Hall to see one of the billed headliners of the event, How To Dress Well, play the main auditorium.
-How To Dress Well, aka Tom Krill, has had an ever-soaring career as an artist since the release of his debut album, Love Remains, back in 2010.
-His genre contorting blend of R&B and deep emotionality grounded in the pop aesthetic has given birth to a sound that’s undeniably experimental and contemporary, with the sound of which being translated well in a live setting today.
+How To Dress Well, aka Tom Krill, has had an ever-soaring career as an artist since the release of his debut album, Love Remains.
+His genre contorting blend of R&B and deep emotionality grounded pop aesthetic has given birth to a sound that’s undeniably experimental and contemporary – the sound of which is being translated well in the live setting today.
 The backing band is loud and the synths glistening from the razor sharp jabs to the bone trembling sub-bass.
-His almost ethereal falsetto dominates the stage, as does the unrestrained confidence and honesty in his demeanor, giving the showman trained through years of touring an invigorating feel to a set for those who vibe to the electronic euphoria and want substance to sink their teeth into.
+His almost ethereal falsetto dominates the stage, as does the unrestrained confidence and honesty in his demeanour.

 Feeling the ravages of hunger, it was a conscientious decision to head back over to the warm embrace of The Cabin pub for some food before seeing highlighted act Eugene Quell, but a quick detour to The Lantern stage located in the back part of Colston Hall saw Esben & The Witch dispense their gothic laced, atmospheric rock with gripping results.
-The effect wore thin quickly though, as The Lantern was by far the worst sounding stage of the day, with the natural reverb of the room destroying all audible noise and instead blending it into a hellacious din that makes you question if you’re listen to music at all or just a set of unpredictable resonances being projected towards you at the loudest possible volume.
-It was shame, as acts like Esben & The Witch (and the later billed Eagulls) sets suffered greatly from the acoustics and made what could have been an enjoyable set into something sonically obnoxious and loathsome.
+The effect wore thin quickly though, as The Lantern was by far the worst sounding stage of the day, with the natural reverb of the room destroying all audible noise, instead blending it into a hellacious din that makes you question whether you’re listen to music at all.
+It was a shame, as Esben & The Witch and the later billed Eagulls, suffered greatly from the acoustics and made what could have been an enjoyable set into something sonically obnoxious and loathsome.

-Back at The Cabin though, after filling up on the in-house burger and fries, Eugene Quell rises from the back room with band in tow to play a half an hour long set of scuzzy, broken down Grunge tainted garage which, for once can accurately be said, sounded like Nirvana, but only if you were pushing the needle down on a Bleach record as it played on the deck, causing the grooves to scratch and make the furious riffage sound as if it was slowly degenerating and screeching into oblivion.
-With that illustration in mind, Eugene played a blinding set, with an unhinged feel running throughout, causing the self-lamenting melodies and harsh fuzz to be forever more ferocious, as the ear worms and hooks during hits like ‘That One Song’ and ‘Alto Loma‘ forced themselves into your brain.
-The crowd was thin during his performance, no doubt because Oliver Wilde was playing The Foyer stage at Colston Hall at the same time, but the ones who did attend weren’t left unsatisfied as what happened tore through you with unforgiving vigour.
+Back at The Cabin though, after filling up on the in-house burger and fries, Eugene Quell rises from the back room with band in tow to play a half hour long set of scuzzy, broken down grunge tainted garage which, for once can accurately be said, sounded like Nirvana.
+Eugene played a blinding set with an unhinged feel running throughout, causing the self-lamenting melodies and harsh fuzz to be forever more ferocious, as the ear worm hits like ‘That One Song’ and ‘Alto Loma‘ forced themselves into your brain.
+The crowd was thin during his performance, no doubt because Oliver Wilde was playing The Foyer stage at Colston Hall at the same time, but the ones who did attend weren’t left unsatisfied, as what happened tore through you with unforgiving vigour.